matsev/getting-familiar-with-spring-boot/README.md

 spring.datasource.password=
 spring.datasource.driverCassName=com.mysql.jdbc.Driver
 ```
-- _Optional:_ Create a new `application-test.properties` file in your `/resources` folder that is left empty

 **Question:**

-Which database is used when you restart the application?
+- Which database is used when you restart the application?

 IMHO, it is better to make the production configuration the default configuration, and add any overrides in test or stage
 environment, because the consequences of making a mistake is much greater.